The category of $\pi$-finite spaces: pi -finite spaces

-\begin{rem} All the previous results are also true for the category $\Coh\cS$ of coherent spaces (with the same proofs). \end{rem}
+\begin{remark} All the previous results are also true for the category $\Coh\cS$ of unbounded $\pi$\=/finite spaces (with the same proofs). \end{remark}

-Using the Postnikov towers, any coherent space can be build by successive pullbacks of maps $1\to K(G,n)$ where $G$ is a finite group and $K(G,n)$ the associated Eilenberg--Mac~Lane spaces. \Cref{prop:coh-truncation} ensure that all steps of the construction are in $\BCoh\cS$.
+Using Postnikov towers, any unbounded connected $\pi$\=/finite space can be built by successive pullbacks of maps $K(G,1)\to K(G,A,n)$ where $G$ is a finite group and $A$ a finite $G$-module \cite[VI.3]{Goerss-Jardine}. \Cref{prop:coh-truncation} ensures that all steps of the construction are in $\pif\cS$.
 This gives the following result.

-\begin{prop} The category of truncated coherent spaces is the smallest subcategory of $\cS$ stable by finite limits and finite coproducts and containing all Eilenberg--Mac~Lane spaces $K(G,n)$ for $G$ a finite group. \end{prop}
+\begin{proposition} The category of $\pi$\=/finite spaces is the smallest subcategory of $\cS$ closed under finite sums, finite limits, and containing all ``local coefficient'' Eilenberg--Mac~Lane spaces $K(G,A,n)$ for $G$ a finite group and $A$ a finite $G$-module. \end{proposition}